 The past few years have seen numerous sex scandals involving both Democratic and Republican leaders.
 But when are such controversies that involve conservatives ignored?

 When Rep. Jim Jordan (R-OH) announced that he intended to run for Speaker of the House, it didn’t take long for the press to bring forth salacious accusations against the lawmaker.
 Some accused Jordan of ignoring rampant sexual assault when he was a wrestling coach at Ohio State University.
 Even though a number of wrestlers who attended the college at the time defended Jordan, the media kept the story in the spotlight.

 Rep. Trent Franks came under fire after reports of inappropriate behavior with female staffers surfaced.
 The former lawmaker asked two female staffers to act as surrogates for him and his wife because they could not have children.
 He also attempted to persuade another female staffer that she was in love with him.
 This was another story that the media did not choose to bury.

 To be fair, the press has covered scandals involving Democratic leaders, but it is difficult to imagine the media waiting two months to report a controversial story involving a Republican.
 Apparently, left-leaning media do not consider these issues as serious when the story centers on Democrats.
-Perhaps all sex scandals are not created equal?We value your comments!
-Please weigh in on our comment section below.
+Perhaps all sex scandals are not created equal?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com